 Another early Restoration leader stated: "I had rather go before God realizing my weakness and liability to sin, trusting him for mercy and pardon, than to go relying upon my good understanding and obedience to the perfect will of God.
 I hope and trust to be saved, not by the fullness and correctness of my understanding of God’s will, but by his love and mercy to all who want to serve him."
 (David Lipscomb, Gospel Advocate 54 (30 May 1912), 671.

-In general, we try to not create speculative ideas about what Scripture means when that subject is unclear, uncertain, or minimally addressed in Scripture.
+In general, we try not to expect acceptance of speculative ideas about what Scripture means when that subject is unclear, uncertain, or minimally addressed in Scripture.
 We try to use the language and limits of the Bible as adequate since it is, after all, inspired by God.
 Going beyond the clear, strait forward language of Scripture and into speculation and the use of additional terminology not found in Scripture is tantamount to saying the Bible is not adequate in and of itself.

 A final quote from a pioneer leader in the Restoration Movement, stated "If our faith be ever so imperfect, and blended with error, yet if it leads us to do the will of God, and bear fruits of the Spirit; if it works by love; if it purifies the heart; if it overcomes the world -- it is the faith of a Christian" (Barton Stone, Christian Messenger 2 [Nov 1827], 5.

-It is hopeful that you see from these quotes that the primary criterion is not a static set of particular doctrinal beliefs but rather that the life of the believer reflects godliness, righteous living, and the fruit of the spirit.
+It is hopeful that you see from this quote that the true mark of a disciple of Jesus is not mental ascent to a particular set of doctrinal beliefs but rather that the life of the believer reflects love, godliness, righteous living, and the fruit of the spirit.